hexbatch/apple-core/v1/docs/core-overview.md

 Time bounds is defined by both a range to start and stop using this bounds, and an option period that includes a duration.

-How the bounds are used on attributes, and how they propogate is same as described in the map bound
+How the bounds are used on attributes, and how they propagate is same as described in the map bound

     so a time-bound:
         user: must be one user.